 In terms of height, male Golden Retrievers generally stand at 23 to 24 inches, while females are around 21.5 to 22.5 inches.

 Golden Retrievers were originally bred in Scotland.
-Chronologically, this breed of dog finds its inception around the time Queen Victoria ruled over the United Kingdom and the Commonwealth.
+Chronologically, this dog breed began when Queen Victoria ruled over the United Kingdom and the Commonwealth.

 The breed began appearing at dog shows in Britain around 1908 and found its way to the United States via Canada at roughly the same time.